Configure Cluster Properties

 If you have a

-redpanda.yaml file that contains both cluster properties and node properties, the cluster properties are ignored.
+redpanda.yaml file that contains both cluster properties and broker properties, the cluster properties are ignored.
 To remove cluster properties from the

 redpanda.yaml file, run: